tonethar/IGME-330-Master/notes/text-1.md

   - `string.length`
   - `string.indexOf()` - finds the first occurence of a string
   - `string.substring()` - extracts a string
-  - `string.replace()` - replaces part of a string, takes a regular expression as an argument
+  - `string.replace()` - replaces part of a string, usually takes a regular expression as an argument
   - `string.split()` - turns a string into an array
   - `array.reverse()` - does what you think it does
   - `array.sort()` - sorts arrays - usually passing in a compare function